All Share (J203) = 120 870

 The FIC has proposed that certain businesses or institutions that engage in categories of activities be brought within FICA’s ambit.

-This is regardless of whether they are currently outside its ambit, intending to include them in Schedule 1 of FICA, including non-life insurers and financial intermediaries.
+This is regardless of whether they are currently outside its ambit, and it intends to include them in Schedule 1 of FICA, including non-life insurers and financial intermediaries.

 The following institutions are part of a joint Working Group to assess the money laundering/terrorism financing risk: